 - And the solitude of solo travel can leave you adrift.

 In all these cases, traveller’s fatigue has a way of seeping in.
-And travel burnout is a very real and very tricky problem throughout the history of travellers.
+And travel burnout has been a very real and very tricky problem throughout the history of travellers.
 It sneaks up on you when you’re travelling too much or too hardcore, and it can make it real fucking hard to find the steam to keep going.

 It’s one thing to pop a flat tyre in the suburbs back home with roadside assistance and a mate with a couch just around the corner.
 It’s another thing when your engine starts spewing black smoke in the middle of the Sahara.